Skip to content

 Do I require a trail pass?

 Yes.
 We honor the ATV Provincial OnePass (Eastern Ontario Trails Alliance or Park to Park).
 Otherwise a day permit is required.
-They are available in Sauble Beach at: ATV depot, Naves Service Centre, Fretz’s Valumart; in Wiarton at Peninsula Sport; or at UPI Gas Bar in Hepworth; Tigwell Motorsports in Alvanley; Shenstone Motel in Clavering and at the Shallow Lake Service Centre.
+They are available in Sauble Beach at: ATV depot, Naves Service Centre, Fretz’s Valumart; at UPI Gas Bar in Hepworth and Tigwell Motorsports in Alvanley.
 Trail maps are available at all outlets and are included with your annual membership.
 Daily passes are $20.00 including HST and have a map attached.
 Permits are also available online from this website permits tab

 Where can I stay?